spryker/docker-sdk/docs/07-deploy-file/03-deploy-file-inheritance-common-use-cases.md

         parameters:
             env_name: 'dev'
 ```

-For each environment, NewRelic is disabled.
-For enabling, we to extend basic deploy file or import new file with NewRelic configuration.
+By default, NewRelic is disabled.
+To enable it, you need to extend a deploy file or import a deploy file with enabled NewRelic.

-### Extend basic deploy file
+### Enabling New Relic via the main deploy file

+The configuration of enabled New Relic looks as follows:

 **deploy.dev.yml**
 ```yaml
 version: '0.1'